 Many exchange students will go for weeks and even months before saying what’s really on their mind — and sometimes, they’ll never completely divulge their innermost hopes and fears.
-In order to help host families decode what’s really going on with their exchange students, we’ve gathered some of the most common things exchange students want their host families to know.
+In order to help host families decode what’s really going on with their exchange students, we’ve gathered some advice that exchange students want their host families to know.

 1. “We don’t always understand the rules.”